 Except I lied again, this time by omission.
 If general responsibility for deployed systems' actions is a blind spot for most engineering-adjacent people, personal responsibility is a blind spot within the blind spot.

 Most people are empathetic.
 Given an opportunity, they do good by other humans.
 When they screw up, they feel bad.
-If they screw up really bad, they might lose their job, or even go to jail.
+If they screw up really badly, they might lose their job, or even go to jail.
 Even if they don't go to jail, the thought of going to jail keeps most people on their toes.
 Sometimes "screwing up" means just not being empathetic enough, like when the person has a duty of care.
 When we interact with professionals, we have an implicit understanding of all this, an expectation of a personal, emotional cost to the counterparty if they are negligent or uncaring.

 This world is entirely avoidable.